-Priority Level l by C atego ry Data Source Health, Safety & Welfare Goal Evaluation Criteria & Description Capacity & Operational Changes Preservation Bike & Ped Transit Other MORPC Derived Crash Reduction: Using the ODOT crash data and tools, crash measures for the project will be calculated, including overall frequency, fatal and serious injury crash frequency, fatal and serious injury bike/ped frequency, and fatal and serious injury crash rate.
-Additionally, using Crash Modification Factors (CMF) and Highway Safety Manual (HSM) based analyses, project improvement(s) will be evaluated with respect to their estimated impact on expected crashes.
-Projects that show more projected improvements to safety will score higher A В A A Enhance Safety: The applicant describes how the project will improve or maintain safety.
+analysis.
+Dujouit v I ov ral by (Potogo 10.7 Priorit у сеч er by C Catego ГУ Data Source Health, Safety & Welfare Goal Evaluation Criteria & Description Capacity & Operational Changes Preservation Bike & Ped Transit Other MORPC Derived Crash Reduction (Motor Vehicles): Using the ODOT crash data and tools, crash measures for the project will be calculated, including overall frequency, fatal and serious injury crash frequency, and fatal and serious injury crash rate.
+Additionally, using Crash Modification Factors (CMF) and Highway Safety Manual (HSM) based analyses, project improvement(s) will be evaluated with respect to their estimated impact on expected crashes impacting motor vehicle users.
+Projects that show more projected improvements to safety motor vehicle users will score higher, with additional consideration given to projects reducing fatal and serious injury crashes. А Α Α Α MORPC Derived Crash Reduction (Vulnerable Users): Using the same methodology as the previous criterion, overall bike/ped frequency and fatal and serious injury bike/ped frequency for the project will be calculated and projects will be evaluated with respect to their estimated impact on expected crashes impacting vulnerable roadway users.
+Projects that show more projected improvements to the safety of vulnerable roadway users will score higher, with additional consideration given to projects reducing fatal and serious injury crashes. А Α Α Α Enhance Systemic Safety: The applicant describes how the project will improve or maintain safety.
 Projects which address existing safety issues will score higher, but projects which include systemic safety improvements to maintain safety can benefit in this criterion.
 Additionally, projects which are identified in local or regional plans as priority safety projects will score higher.
-A В A A MORPC Derived Facility Condition: The average PCR of the existing roadway that would be improved as part of the project based on the most recent ODOT data will be calculated.
+A Α А Α MORPC Derived Facility Condition: The average PCR of the existing roadway that would be improved as part of the project based on the most recent ODOT data will be calculated.
 The worst existing bridge component rating based on ODOT data that would be improved as part of the project.
 The sponsor should review the ODOT data and may provide supplemental data if desired.
 Projects that are on facilities with lower PCRs and/or bridge ratings will score higher.
-A A New Transit Ridership: The applicant provides an estimate of the increase in transit ridership.
+A Α New Transit Ridership: The applicant provides an estimate of the increase in transit ridership.
 This is to include both the ridership on the specific project or activity as well as overall system ridership.
-Projects that have higher ridership will score better.
-A Regional Transportation System Equity: Measure of how the project addressing unmet needs of a particular population group or groups within their community.
+Projects that have higher ridership will score better. Α Regional Transportation System Equity: Measure of how the project addressing unmet needs of a particular population group or groups within their community.
 With a focus on minority, low income, elderly, disabled or other historically underrepresented population group, the applicant is to provide a description of how the unmet need(s) of the population group(s) is being addressed by the project.
-Data (census or other) to support the project is serving the specified population(s) should be provided.
-A A A A System Life: The applicant is to provide information on the age and condition of the components being replaced.
+Data (census or other) to support the project is serving the specified population(s) should be provided. А Α А Α System Life: The applicant is to provide information on the age and condition of the components being replaced.
 Also provide a statement, if applicable, as to the potential of the project to maximize life of transportation system.
-This is any extraordinary aspect that is likely to be part of the project. С С с A Other Health, Safety & Welfare Considerations: Statement by the sponsor with rationale on how the project would further this goal.
-Reference should be made to as many of the above criteria as applicable in justifying the benefits of the program/activity/project relative to this goal. С с С С A
+This is any extraordinary aspect that is likely to be part of the project. С С С Α Other Health, Safety & Welfare Considerations: Statement by the sponsor with rationale on how the project would further this goal.
+Reference should be made to as many of the above criteria as applicable in justifying the benefits of the program/activity/project relative to this goal. С С С С А

-Available prior to application submission.
+^{}Available prior to application submission.

 Available prior to application submission ONLY for Bike and Pedestrian projects.